 - Edit the httpd-vhosts.conf file and change the “DocumentRoot” property

 To help ensure your live site doesn’t experience any similar issues, consider hosting it with Kinsta.
-Our managed WordPress hosting helps keep your site running smoothly while you focus on what matters: providing an outstanding experience for your users.
+Our application hosting, database hosting, and managed WordPress hosting help keep your site running smoothly while you focus on what matters: providing an outstanding experience for your users.